Unification (Star Trek: The Next Generation): Production

 This episode is one of four times that an original series character reprised his role in The Next Generation; the other three being "Encounter at Farpoint" (DeForest Kelley), "Sarek" (Mark Lenard), and "Relics" (James Doohan).

-The episode was dedicated to the late Gene Roddenberry, who had died shortly prior to its broadcast.
+Both episodes were dedicated to the late Gene Roddenberry, who had died shortly prior to their broadcast.

 Reception

-In 2012, Tor.com's Keith DeCandido gave Part I of "Unification" a rating of 6/10, and Part II a rating of 4/10.
+In 2012, Keith DeCandido of Tor.com gave Part I of "Unification" a rating of six out of ten, and Part II a rating of four out of ten.

 In 2017, Den of Geek included "Unification" as one of their 25 recommended episodes to watch of Star Trek: The Next Generation.
 In 2017, Den of Geek also ranked Mark Lenard as Sarek in Star Trek: The Next Generation as one of the top ten guest star roles on Star Trek: The Next Generation, noting his performances in "Sarek" and "Unification" (Part I).

-In 2016, Empire ranked this the 29th best out of the top 50 episodes of all the 700-plus Star Trek television episodes, praising actor-director Leonard Nimoy reprising the character Spock, and his scenes with Jean-Luc Picard.
+In 2016, Empire ranked this the 29th best out of the top fifty episodes of all the 700-plus Star Trek television episodes, praising actor-director Leonard Nimoy reprising the character Spock, and his scenes with Jean-Luc Picard.

-In 2018, CBR rated the "Unification" as the 9th best multi-episode story arc of Star Trek.
+In 2018, CBR rated the "Unification" as the ninth best multi-episode story arc of Star Trek.

 In 2019, the Edmonton Journal ranked this as having one of the top ten Spock character moments, pointing out the presentation of Spock with Spock's line "Indeed you have found him", references to Star Trek VI: The Undiscovered Country, and advancing the narrative between Spock and Sarek that began with the original series episode "Journey to Babel".

 In 2019, Nerdist included this episode on their "Best of Spock" binge-watching guide.
 They suggested that Spock's devotion to uniting the Romulan and Vulcan people as depicted in this episode was a "metaphor for his own personal struggle".

 In 2020, SyFy also recommended watching "Unification, Part I" and "Unification, Part II" as background on the Romulans for Star Trek: Picard.

 In 2020, Space.com recommended watching this episode as background for Star Trek: Picard.

 Home video

 Parts I and II of "Unification" were released on LaserDisc on February 18, 1997, in the United States.

 Both parts of "Unification" were released in the United Kingdom on one VHS cassette (catalog number VH4104).

-The episode was released in the United States on November 5, 2002, as part of the season five DVD box set.
+The episode was released in the United States on November 5, 2002, as part of the Season 5 DVD box set.